Do not change a wheel in

 the ground is soft, use a flat piece of wood to spread the load under the jack.

-The vehicle jack, toolkit and spare wheel are located under the luggage compartment floor panel.
-Lift the panel then rotate the catch clockwise and remove the toolkit cover from the left-hand side of the luggage compartment.
+The tool kit and spare wheel are located under the luggage compartment floor panel.
+Lift the panel, unscrew the plastic nut, then lift out the toolkit holder and spare wheel.

-Position the jack head beneath the jacking point under the sill closest to the punctured wheel.
+Position the jack head beneath the jacking point (indicated by an arrow) under the sill closest to the punctured wheel.
 Engage the jack head with the sill flange, then smoothly raise the vehicle undo the tyre is clear of the road surface.

 Position the head of the jack under the sill jacking point